toivjon/uwp-hello-xbox/README.md

 # uwp-hello-xbox
-A simple tryout to make a triangle to appear on the screen.
+A simple tryout to make a triangle to appear on the screen on Windows 10 and Xbox One.

 Contains an UWP application code that has a single view with a simple triangle.